What is SEO?

 The presence of reviews on Google and other sites, the quality of the reviews and the level of response to the reviews.

 Your site’s Name Address Phone number listing being accurate, and the site must be listed in many online directories.
 We call it NAP and you can’t sleep through it.

 Your site must have an active, accurate GBM account and be updated on a regular basis.
 Images, reviews, must be kept current, location information accurate.
 The site must be verified by Google.

 Questions, Next Step

 Have more questions?
 Need help stepping through Search Engine Optimization or managing a complex site to keep it appearing on Search Engines?
-Contact Jennifer and her team here.
+Contact Beyond Brand Collective here.